Ways to Redecorate on the Cheap

 Not everyone has thousands of dollars to invest in a home decorating project.
 The first step in making a home more livable is making sure you can still afford to live in it when you are done.
 Before undertaking a redecorating project, sit down and set a budget.

 - How much money do you have to spare?
 Be honest with yourself.
 How much money do you have put to the side, and will you still have money left over for anything else?
+What are you willing to give up to keep yourself on budget; will you be forced to eat Ramen noodles and dented cans of creamed corn every night?
 Remember, life happens, and you don't want a simple project to put you over budget and prevent Junior from getting braces.

 - How long will this project take?
 If you are looking for a quick pick me up or refresher, your budget probably won't need to be large.
 It may also be smart to spread out the big updates to prevent wallet shock.

 - What improvements need to be made?
-Are you planning just a coat of paint or some wall paper, or do you need carpeting, furniture, and lighting?
+Are you planning just a coat of paint or some wallpaper, or do you need carpeting, furniture, and lighting or maybe even knocking down or building walls?

 Pick a theme